The Christian Community of New York City

 The Christian Community is a worldwide movement that seeks to create a sacramental community around the healing presence of Christ in the age of the free individual.

 Our congregation is part of a wider international movement for the renewal of Christian religious life, founded in 1922 in Switzerland with the help of Rudolf Steiner.
+New York City was the first congregation in North America, founded in 1948.

 There are currently approximately 350 independent Christian Community congregations worldwide, with 14 full-time congregations (having a resident priest) in the US and Canada.
-Sacraments are also celebrated at over 30 affiliated congregations in other locations through priestly visits.

 We seek to create and lead healthy, independent congregations striving to recognize the living Christ in every person and in all of creation, and build communities where a wide diversity of individuals can thrive and grow together.